 Blue Guns: Training with safety guns.

 I think everyone should have a safety/blue gun.
 It allows you to develop your muscle memory, and drill through these types of scenarios is a safe and non-lethal way.
 While you will eventually want to move these into shooting type drills, in the beginning, and while practicing at home, you should always use a blue gun.

 Preparedness is the key to coming out alive.

-Life doesn’t always go as planned, and self-defense situations are never text book scenarios.
-The importance of drilling these basics, and training with added stressors is something you cannot afford to ignore.
+Life doesn’t always go as planned, and self-defense situations are never going to be textbook scenarios.
+The importance of drilling these basics and training with added stressors is something you cannot afford to ignore.